sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Owner**: TBD
 - **Status**: On-hold
 - **Outcomes**:
-  - We have a clear guideline on when to split resources to new projects
+  - We have a clear guideline on when to split resources to new projects.
-  - We report the cost of each project
+  - We report the cost of each project.
-  - We can set spending limits for dynamic environments
+  - We can set spending limits for dynamic environments.
 - **Milestones**:
-  - ~~Create initial GCP structure~~
+  - ~~Create initial GCP structure.~~
-  - ~~Move non-production projects to folders~~
+  - ~~Move non-production projects to folders.~~
-  - Move non-production deployments to separate projects
+  - Move non-production deployments to separate projects.
-  - Move CI to a new GCP project
+  - Move CI to a new GCP project.
-  - Create code to bootstrap new projects
+  - Create code to bootstrap new projects.
-  - Document project and folder usage guidelines
+  - Document project and folder usage guidelines.

 ## Short-term goals